CSCfi/csc-user-guide/docs/apps/prokka.md

 ## Available

-Prokka 1.14.6 is Available in Puhti.
+Prokka 1.14.6 is Available in Puhti-rhel7.

 ## Usage

-In Puhti, Prokka should be executed as a batch job.
+In Puhti-rhel7, Prokka should be executed as a batch job.
 An interactive batch job for testing Prokka can be started with command:

 ```text
 sinteractive -i -m 8G
 ```

-Prokka is installed to Puhti as a bioconda environment called `prokka`.
+Prokka is installed to Puhti-rhel7 as a bioconda environment called `prokka`.
 In addition to Prokka, this environment contains also [Roary](./roary.md) pan genome pipeline.
 To use it, you should activate Prokka environment with commands: